nicklockwood/layout/README.md

 In this example we've bound the `LayoutNode` containing the `UILabel` to the `labelNode` property.
 A few things to note:

-* There's no need to use the `@IBOutlet` attribute for your outlet property, but you can do so if you feel it makes the purpose clearer
+* There's no need to use the `@IBOutlet` attribute for your outlet property, but you can do so if you feel it makes the purpose clearer.
+If you do not use `@IBOutlet`, you may need to use `@objc` to ensure the property is visible to Layout at runtime.
-* The type of the outlet property can be either `LayoutNode` or a `UIView` subclass that's compatible with the view used in the node.
+* The type of the outlet property can be either `LayoutNode` or a `UIView` subclass that's compatible with the view managed by the node.
 The syntax is the same in either case - the type will be checked at runtime, and an error will be thrown if it doesn't match up.
-* In the example we have used Swift's `#keyPath` syntax for the outlet value for better static validation.
+* In the example above we have used Swift's `#keyPath` syntax to specify the outlet value, for better static validation.
 This is recommended, but not required.

-It is also possible to specify outlet bindings when using XML templates as follows:
+It is also possible to specify outlet bindings when using XML templates, as follows:

 	<UIView>
 		<UILabel